iankevinmcdonald/add-image-maps/readme.txt

 Contributors: driannmcdonald, davidjbradshaw
 Tags: display, images, links, imagemaps
 Requires at least: 3.0
-Requires PHP: 5.3
+Requires PHP: 7.4
 Tested up to: 4.9
 License: GPLv2
 Stable Tag: trunk
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordpress Plugin to implement HTML Image Maps for any image, including headers
+WordPress Plugin to implement HTML Image Maps for any image, including headers

 == Description ==

-This plugin allows authors to turn areas of an image into links by implementing HTML image maps in Wordpress.
+This plugin allows authors to turn areas of an image into links by implementing HTML image maps in WordPress.

 Authors can set up clickable areas on the image editing page, and see them outlined on the image.
 Images on the public-facing pages can use the map saved with them.